brainlife/app-sift2-connectome-generation/README.md

 # Structural Connectome MRTrix3 (SCMRT) (SIFT2)

-This app will "This app will generate a structural connectome from tractography and parcellation data using SIFT2 to clean the tractograms.
+This app will generate a structural connectome from tractography and parcellation data using SIFT2 to clean the tractograms.
 This app takes in as input a wholebrain tractogram, and volumated parcellation, a csd dataytpe to perform SIFT2, a tissue type mask (5tt), and tensor and noddi datatypes as optional datatypes to generate metric-based connectivity matrices.
-This app will output many datatypes that are common to the network pipelines available on brainlife.io"
+This app will output many datatypes that are common to the network pipelines available on brainlife.io

 ### Authors